tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 --- abstract

 The advent of a cryptographically relevant quantum computer (CRQC) would render state-of-the-art, traditional public-key algorithms deployed today obsolete, as the mathematical assumptions underpinning their security would no longer hold.
 To address this, protocols and infrastructure must transition to post-quantum algorithms, which are designed to resist both traditional and quantum attacks.
-This document explains why engineers need to be aware of and understand post-quantum cryptography, detailing the impact of CRQCs on existing systems and the challenges involved in transitioning to post-quantum algorithms.
+This document explains why engineers need to be aware of and understand post-quantum cryptography (PQC), detailing the impact of CRQCs on existing systems and the challenges involved in transitioning to post-quantum algorithms.
 Unlike previous cryptographic updates, this shift may require significant protocol redesign due to the unique properties of post-quantum algorithms.

 --- middle